 When are Home Births Transferred to a Hospital?

 Some home births do not go according to plan, and it is necessary to transfer to mother to a hospital.
 According to research in the United Kingdom, as many as 40 percent of first-time mothers attempting a home birth require transfer to a hospital.
 Up to 10 percent of women with previous pregnancies require transfer.

 There are many reasons why a home birth may require transfer to a hospital.
 Some of the most common reasons include:

 - Exhaustion to the point that the mother cannot continue labor on her own

 - Premature rupture of membranes (water breaking)

 - Breech position

-There are also many cases where a home birth is completed, but the health of the mother or newborn requires skilled care.
+There are also many cases where a home birth is complete but the health of the mother or newborn requires skilled care.
 In cases such as a brain injury at birth, oxygen deprivation, or umbilical cord complications, a midwife or doula may not have the training and skills needed to assess the newborn and begin appropriate treatment.